charlyoleg/CoDrawing/docs/drawers.rst

 ZoeZiris
 ========

 I'm an anthousiast beginner with Inkscape.
+CoDrawing is an attractive concept that I want to experiment.